dovando/core-code/README.md

 ### 1
 Search for real word applications of Javascript
-Web Development
+- Web Development
-Server Applications
+- Server Applications
-Web Servers
+- Web Servers
-Games
+- Games
-Art
+- Art
-Smartwatch Applications
+- Smartwatch Applications
-Mobile Applications
+- Mobile Applications
-Flying Robots
+- Flying Robots

-Microsoft - JavaScript to built its Edge web browser.
+- Microsoft - JavaScript to built its Edge web browser.
-PayPal - JavaScript on the front end of their website for a long time.
+- PayPal - JavaScript on the front end of their website for a long time.
-Netflix -

 ### 2
-Github course ☑️ In progress
+- Github course ☑️ In progress

 ------------------------------------------------------------------------------------------------------------------------------------------------------------